-Congratulations with rewarding yourself with a new Italian bag!
+Congratulations on rewarding yourself with a new Italian bag!
 Your leather bag looks gorgeous, but if you wish it to stay looking beautiful for the years to come, you are going to have to take care of it properly.

 Storing your leather bag

 Store your leather bag in a dust bag.
-Leather is a natural material and should never be stored in plastic because it encourages the growth of mildew and bacteria and it could ruin the leather.
+Leather is a natural material and should never be stored in plastic because it encourages the growth of mildew and bacteria, and it could ruin the leather.
 For storage, do not stuff your bag with paper because paper may attract moths.
-Instead use bubble wrap… It does not attract moth the same way paper tissue does.
+Instead, use bubble wrap.
+It does not attract moth the same way paper tissue does.

 For long-term storage, do not store your bag in a "tight" place.
-You may also want to cover locks, buckles and other hardware with some protective materials so that impressions on the leather are not created.
+You may also want to cover locks, buckles, and other hardware with some protective materials so that impressions on the leather are not created.

 Don't leave your leather bag (especially patent leather bags) in contact with other kinds of leather or with plastic and nylon bags.
 Their color could be absorbed by your leather bag causing permanent stains).